Sudhan: 1819–1832 resistance against Sikh conquest

-1837 Sudhan Revolt
+1837 Sudhan revolt

 Shams Khan (also known as Shams-Ud-Din Khan) was an influential zamindar of Poonch and headman of the Sudhans was the leader of the 1837 rebellion.
 After the prior successful conquest of Poonch, the local tribes of the region, including the Sudhans, had been pacified.
 From the Sudhans, Shams Khan was taken as a hostage and given to the care of Dhian Singh, who began to grow a liking for him.

-In the year 1836, he returned to Poonch and began to take charge once again.
+In 1836, he returned to Poonch and began to take charge once again.
 At around the same time, the Yusufzai began a revolt, distracting the Sikhs and the leader of the Dogras, Gulab Singh.
 Rumors of a Sikh defeat began to spread, which in turn began the rise of clashes throughout Poonch between the locals and Sikh garrisons.
 Gulab Singh gained intelligence that Shams Khan was behind this, and called for the arrest of him and his family.
 Shams eluded the chasing authorities.

 After this, an all-out rebellion broke out.
 The local Muslim tribes too joined the Sudhans and began amassing their armies.
 Gulab Singh ordered his son Ottam Singh to suppress the revolt before it grew further in strength.
 Ottam Singh arrived with a Dogra force of five thousand troops, but was defeated by rebels commandeered by Shams and his lieutenants.
 The prince himself was able to escape with some remnants of the army, but now Poonch was laid bare to the rebels.

 Assaults over local forts began, resulting in great success.
 The garrisons were caught off-guard and ill-prepared, and fell to the attacking rebel armies.
 Some soldiers of the garrisons, whom had previously treated the locals with cruelty were cut-up with their corpses fed to dogs.

 Following the defeats, Gulab Singh quickly forced the Yusufzai into peace, and then marched to Kahuta, where he raised an army of eight thousand regular infantry and twelve thousand irregulars.
 Though Gulab had raised a sizeable and professional army, he chose not to engage the rebellion immediately to minimise the number of Dogra casualties.
 He focused on bribing local Sardars of the various tribes and the many enemies of Shams, promising lavish rewards or positions of power if they betrayed Shams and the Sudhan-led rebels.
 This either neutralised them as foes, or turned a small number to his side completely, resulting in them aiding Gulab with either information or later fighting against the rebels.
 Thus Gulab had successfully incited treachery within some ranks of the rebellion.